Spherical Tiling by 12 Congruent Pentagons: Introduction

+This implies that the area of the pentagonal tile is $\frac{\pi}{3}$, or one twelfth of the area of the sphere.

-It is easy to see that the tiles in $T_5$ form a $2$-parameter family.
+It is easy to see that the tile in $T_5$ allows two free parameters.
 Divide the tile as in the middle of Figure \ref{pentagontile}.
-Since $\alpha=\frac{2\pi}{3}$ is already fixed, the area $A(a)$ of the triangle $\triangle ABC$ is completely determined by $a$. $A(a)$ is a strictly increasing function, and the area of $\triangle ADE$ is $A(b)$.
+Since $\alpha=\frac{2\pi}{3}$ is already fixed, the area $A(a)$ of the triangle $\triangle ABC$ is completely determined by $a$.
+The function $A(a)$ is strictly increasing, and $A(b)$ is the area of $\triangle ADE$.
 When $A(a)+A(b)\le \frac{\pi}{3}$ and $A(a)+A(b)$ is sufficiently close to $\frac{\pi}{3}$, we can always find a suitable angle $\angle CAD$ (equivalent to finding suitable $\delta=\angle BAE$) so that the area of the pentagon is $\frac{\pi}{3}$.
 This shows that we can freely choose $a$ and $b$ within certain range to get a tile that fits into the tiling, and the tile is completely determined by the choice.

 Suppose we put the cube in Figure \ref{example} inside a sphere, so that the cube and the sphere have the same center.
-If we put a light sourse at the center, then the projection of the cube to the sphere is an example of $T_5$-tiling, where $\beta+\gamma=\delta=\pi$.
+If we put a light source at the center, then the projection of the cube to the sphere is a $T_5$ class tiling with $\beta+\gamma=\delta=\pi$.